bill-c-martin/bill-c-martin.github.io/_posts/blog/2016-1-14-Install-Arch-Linux-on-Virtualbox.md

 ---
-layout: post
+layout: default
 title: Install Arch Linux on VirtualBox
+category: blog
 ---

 Ah, legendary Arch Linux, the ultimate OS for Level 110 Necromancers, or so they say.
 They say this OS is best prodded first from afar, before taking the plunge.
 They say a lot of things.

 It could be my past six years of LAMP development experience in a corporate environment, but I don't think Arch lives up to its hyped difficulty.

 I initially took the plunge and installed Arch right on my hard drive next to Windows, using their [beginner's guide](https://wiki.archlinux.org/index.php/beginners'_guide).
 Most of the installation time is spent learning its glorious innards.

 However, I recently had to install Arch Linux on VirtualBox to help reproduce and debug an [issue I reported](https://github.com/gnumdk/lollypop/issues/409) for the [Lollypop](https://github.com/gnumdk/lollypop) music player.
 I have compiled the meat of its actual installation process just to prove it's not the monster people think it is: